dataArtisans/flink-streaming-demo/README.md

 A custom `SourceFunction` serves a `DataStream[TaxiRide]` from this data set.
 In order to generate the stream as realistically as possible, events are emitted according to their timestamp.
 Two events that occurred ten minutes after each other in reality are served ten minutes apart.
-A speed-up factor can be specified to “fast-forward” the stream, i.e., with a speed-up factor of 2, the events would be served five minutes apart.
+A speed-up factor can be specified to "fast-forward" the stream, i.e., with a speed-up factor of 2, the events would be served five minutes apart.
 Moreover, you can specify a maximum serving delay which causes each event to be randomly delayed within the bound to simulate an out-of-order stream (a delay of 0 seconds results in an ordered stream).
 All examples operate in event-time mode.